Lupus UK Centres of Excellence

 The University College London Hospitals’ department of rheumatology has over thirty highly respected academics who are led by Professor Isenberg.
 Both adults and adolescents are treated at this centre; the centre also has close links with Great Ormond Street Hospital’s paediatric rheumatology service.

-Dido, a multi-million selling singer, whose father was treated at this centre for lupus, helped unveil the plaque back in 2012 announcing that the UCLH’s centre for rheumatology was recognised as one of LUPUS UK’s Centres of Excellence.
+Dido, a multi-million selling singer, whose father was treated at this centre for lupus, helped unveil the plaque back in 2012 announcing that the UCLH’s centre for rheumatology was recognised as one of Lupus UK’s Centres of Excellence.

 LOUISE COOTE LUPUS UNIT – LONDON (OFFICIAL OPENING: SEPTEMBER 2014)